flybywiresim/docs/docs/dev-corner/development-guide.md

 - Understand our build process
 - Integrate into our development cycle and best practices

-## Setting up a development environment
+## Setting up a Development Environment

 Working on the addon will require at a minimum the following software: